solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Walterhausen (1853) regarded the earth as a body composed of concentric shells, lighter acid rocks being at the surface, heavier basic rocks deeper and metallic zones still deeper.
 Suess,* again, assumes the existence of three zones or envelopes as determining the structure of the earth,viz., the deepest or barysphere of nickel and iron, the middle Silica-Magnesium zone and the surface Silica-Aluminium zone.

-*) 'The Face of the Earth,' 4. p.
+*) _The Face of the Earth_, 4. p.
 544. 1909.

 Dr. Leigh Fermor,* in a paper on the origin of meteorites, is led to assume the existence of a garnetiferous zone between a central metallic and a plutonic zone.
 Consequently he makes use of the term "infra-plutonic" for the garnet zone.

-*) 'Preliminary Note on the Origin of Meteorites.'
+*) _Preliminary Note on the Origin of Meteorites_.
 Journal and Proceedings of the Asiatic Society of Bengal, 8, 1912, p.
 315. I would point out that we have not yet arrived even at a plutonic zone, let alone an infra-plutonic.
 I find traces of oceanic organic life in garnetiferous schists from Sikhim and Tyrol.
 The birthplace of siderites is in Neptune's territory.
 This criticism is merely one of nomenclature.

 Whether the lithosphere is sorted into zones or not, it is only one common organic deposit.
 Certainly the siderites are not "iron dug from _central_ gloom."
 It is by no means certain they originate from a specially deep zone.
 Probably all the iron in the known crust of the earth has one common primal origin — the sea.

 The deeper layers of the mineralized oceanic organic deposit have been heated, and have risen up in the form of dykes, bosses, and sills penetrating the overlying crust and even breaking through the surface.
 Upheaved portions of this same deposit have been ground down and leached, the soluble iron salts becoming deposited along certain planes of fissures and faults (veins).
 There is no evidence to show that the basal part of the nummulosphere (or lithosphere) is richer in metal than the higher levels.
 In the case of veins, at any rate, some practical mining engineers are wholly opposed to the ancient theory of persistence of ore deposit in depth.*

-*) 'Persistence of Ore in Depth.'
+*) _Persistence of Ore in Depth_.
 T. A. Rickard.
 A paper discussed at a meeting of the Institution of Mining and Metallurgy, Nov.
 1914.
 I have to thank Mr. G. Henriksen for this interesting reference.

 According to the Hon.
 R. J. Strutt, the earth's interior can hardly consist mainly of iron, for the mean density of the earth is only 5.5, while that of iron is 7.7 (P.R.S.
 [A] 77, p.
 484. 1906).